zaoyang/30-days-of-vue/day-30/day-30.md

 All the above are all done within the context of building **much larger applications** as well.
 Check out the book page at [www.fullstack.io/vue](https://www.fullstack.io/vue) for more details.

 With that said, congrats on making it to day 30!
-We look forward to see what you all accomplish with Vue 🎉.
+We look forward to see what you accomplish with Vue 🎉.